swiftlang/swift/docs/WindowsBuild.md

 1. Clone `apple/swift-compiler-rt` into a folder named `compiler-rt`
 1. Clone `apple/swift` into a folder named `swift`
 1. Clone `apple/swift-corelibs-libdispatch` into a folder named `swift-corelibs-libdispatch`
-1. Clone `apple/swift-corelibs-foundation` into a folder name `swift-corelibs-foundation`
+1. Clone `apple/swift-corelibs-foundation` into a folder named `swift-corelibs-foundation`
+1. Clone `apple/swift-lldb` into a folder named `lldb`

 - Currently, other repositories in the Swift project have not been tested and may not be supported.

-If your sources live else where, you can create a substitution for this:
+This guide assumes your sources live at the root of `S:`.
+If your sources live elsewhere, you can create a substitution for this:

 ```cmd
 subst S: <path to sources>